tobytoyuito/kube-namespace-cleaner/README.md

 This is a python script to delete old namespace that are no longer use based on following 3 conditions:
 1. namespace has allowCleanup in its annotations (prevent default/kube-system from being clean up)
-2. namespace is inactive (no new deployment or deployment update for over a certain times, default is 5 days)
+2. namespace is inactive (no new deployment or deployment update for over a certain times, default is 1 day)
 3. namespace's associated branch is deleted in VSTS (all vsts info are from the namespace's annotations)

+Condition 1 and 3 require change to the namespace's annotation.
+We need to get the annotation to our base yamls.

 This script is built into a docker image in https://hub.docker.com/r/tobyto/kube-namespace-cleaner/